raykavin/doc-chain/README.md

 MIT License © [Raykavin Meireles](https://github.com/raykavin)

-BackNRun is licensed under the MIT License.
+DocChain is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.

 ---
 ## 📬 Contact